 On this page, you fill find all of the details for the experience.
 Everything from the peaks to be hiked to the recommended gear list will eventually be on this page.
 Keep checking back for updates!

-Schedule for 2016 – Here is the basic schedule for the weekend, subject to change, as well as a suggested GEAR LIST.
+Schedule for 2017 – Here is the basic schedule for the weekend at both the Dillon and Leadville Basecamps, subject to change, as well as a suggested GEAR LIST for all men.

 Band of Brothers Network has guided more than 2,000 men over the years on Peak Challenge.
 We want you, your male friends, sons, brothers, grandfathers and other men in your sphere of influence to experience Peak Challenge.
 Contact us for more information.